JCWoodworker/JCWoodworker/README.md

 - 👋 Hi, I’m James!
-- 👀 I’m interested in full stack development
+- 👀 I LOVE web app development
+- - 👔 Currently I'm working for Grubhub as an operations Engineer and I own a woodworking business specializing in exotic cutting boards
-- 🌱 I graduated from Launch Academy in Boston, MA, where I learned HTML, CSS, Javascript, React, Node, Express, ORMs, OOP, SQL, Postgres, Git & Github, peer programming, and MUCH more!
+- 🌱 I graduated from Launch Academy in Boston back in the beginning of 2022.
+There I learned HTML, CSS, Javascript, React, Node, Express, ORMs, OOP, SQL, Postgres, Git & Github, peer programming, and MUCH more!
-- 🌱 Im expanding my skills every day ... currently studying python and typescript, and diving deeper into React
+- 🌱 I'm expanding my skills every day by building new apps and using new technologies
+- 💞️ My favorite tech stack to work with is PERN, but I'm learning more and more every day.
 - 💞️ I’m looking to collaborate on open source projects
-- 👔 Currently I'm working for Grubhub as an operations Engineer and I own a woodworking business specializing in exotic cutting boards
 - 📫 How to reach me ...
 JC@RILocalWoodworks.com, linkedin.com/in/j-corey,
 Bizlinks.netlify.com